 Sian Ka’an Reserve

-This touring destination has many things to offer.
-One of them are thousands of tropical bird species including the Roseate Spoonbill, Frigate, White Ibis, Tri-colored Heron, Boat-billed Heron, Osprey, and a whole lot more.
+Sian Ka’an Reserve has many things to offer.
+One of them is thousands of tropical bird species including the Roseate Spoonbill, Frigate, White Ibis, Tri-colored Heron, Boat-billed Heron, Osprey, and a whole lot more.

 Its freshwater inland canals were once utilized by the Maya people for trading about 1200 years back.
 These inland canals possess the probably most different plant life and animals you’ll ever find in the entire Yucatan Peninsula.